hanneslehmann/sconfd/README.md

 file="payroll.dat"
 ```

-Example structure for the ini file above, 2 clients:
+Example structure in redis for the ini file if we use 2 clients:

 | Key Space     | Key          | Vale   | Description |
 | :------------- | :------------- | :----- | :----------- |